Skip to content

 fi

-Create and configure the ASDB Node Pool.
+3. Create and configure the Aerospike Database Node Pool.
 This section creates a node pool for Aerospike, labels the nodes, and handles any errors in the process.
-The node pool ensures that Aerospike Database runs on dedicated nodes.
+The node pool ensures that Aerospike Database runs on dedicated nodes rather than potentially sharing resources with other applications running on GKE from other users.

 if ! gcloud container node-pools create "$NODE_POOL_NAME_AEROSPIKE" \